spikespaz-archives/archive-bundles/README.md

    - An object orientred wrapper for the Discord API.
    - Made for D language.
  - [Firefox PageInverter](https://github.com/spikespaz/firefox-pageinverter)
-   - Forked Firefox extension to invert page colors except images
+   - Forked Firefox extension to invert page colors except images.
-   - Persistent across domains, configurable patterns to match URLs
+   - Persistent across domains, configurable patterns to match URLs.
    - Not made to be perfect like UserStyles, but good enough to be useful.
  - DeNoise
-   - Create a virtual audio input device in Windows
+   - Create a virtual audio input device in Windows.
-   - Re-route audio in from microphone to this virtual device
+   - Re-route audio in from microphone to this virtual device.
-   - Noise gate, noise suppression, other effect options
+   - Noise gate, noise suppression, other effect options.
-   - Train a neural nework on the user's background noise to eliminate background static
+   - Train a neural nework on the user's background noise to eliminate background static.
-   - KISS (Keep it Simple Stupid)
  - Better Notepad
-   - Recreate Windows Notepad but better
+   - Recreate Windows Notepad but better.
-   - Smooth typing animation like MS Word
+   - Smooth typing animation like MS Word.
-   - Markdown highlighting and preview
+   - Markdown highlighting and preview.
-   - Maybe other markup languages
+   - Maybe other markup languages.
  - Terminal File Explorer
-   - Cross platform
+   - Cross platform.
-   - Drag & Drop shell integration
+   - Drag & Drop shell integration.
  - Open Forum Server
-   - Write in Go or vibe.d
+   - Write in Go or vibe.d.
-   - Add context menu item
+   - Add context menu item.
-   - Should impliment markdown
+   - Should impliment markdown.
-   - May support ReStructuredText and BB script
+   - May support ReStructuredText and BB script.
  - Euphoric Engine
-   - Badass game engine in D language
+   - Badass game engine in D language.
-   - Support DirectX 11/12, OpenGL 4, and Vulkan
+   - Support DirectX 11/12, OpenGL 4, and Vulkan.
-   - Support other cool new stuff
+   - Support other cool new stuff.
-   - Compatibility is not a priority
+   - Compatibility is not a priority.
  - Advanced 3D Sound Engine
    - Simulates latency between ears for surround sound.
    - Computes based on environment variables (direction, volume, location, etc.).